Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 Baremetal
 ---------

-In Baremetal deployment model, both physical functions are visible to the end user.
-End users interact with both xclmgmt and xocl drivers directly.
-The system administrator trusts both drivers.
-End users have the privilege to load xclbins which should be signed for most security.
-Ideally in an enterprise the system administrator should sign the xclbins with an enterprise key which is registered with the system key-ring.
-In this case xclmgmt driver would only permit signed xclbins to be loaded.
+In Baremetal deployment model, both physical functions are visible to the end user who *does not* have root privileges.
+End users have access to both xclmgmt and xocl drivers.
+The system administrator trusts both drivers which provide well defined POSIX, custom ioctl and sysfs interfaces.
+End users have the privilege to load xclbins which should be signed for maximum security.
 This will ensure that only known good xclbins are loaded by end users.

 Certain operations like resetting the board and upgrading the flash image on PROM (from which the shell is loaded on system boot) require root privileges and are effected by xclmgmt driver.

 Pass-through Virtualization
 ---------------------------

 In Pass-through Virtualization deployment model, management physical function is only visible to the host but user physical function is visible to the guest VM.
-Users in guest VM cannot perform any privileged operation like updating flash image or device reset.
-Since xclbin downloads are done by xclmgmt driver xclbins are passed on to the host via a plugin based MPD/MSD defined in :ref:`mailbox.main.rst`.
+This ensures that users in guest VM cannot perform any privileged operation like updating flash image or device reset.
+Note that end users in guest VM may have root privileges and can potentially modify xocl driver but it does not impact the security and stability of the platform.
+This is because user physical function has access to a small set of Shell peripherals -- violet colored boxes in the figure above -- which are not trusted by management physical function anyway.
+Since xclbin downloads are done by xclmgmt driver, xclbins are passed on to the host via a plugin based MPD/MSD framework defined in :ref:`mailbox.main.rst`.
 Host can add any extra checks necessary to validate xclbins received from guest VM.
 This deployment model is ideal for public cloud where host does not trust the guest VM.
 This is the prevalent deployment model for FaaS operators.

 Signing of Xclbins
 ==================